mackenzieabe/Azohva.network/README.md

 # Horiseon

 ## Purpose
-A marketing agency website that specializes in helping other individuals and businesses build their social media presence.
+A marketing agency website that specializes in helping individuals and businesses build their social media presence.

 ## Built With
 * HTML